GENERAL INFORMATION: 503-823-7404

-By December 2013, momentous progress had been made in the multifaceted process of building the 25-million-gallon underground reservoir, access roads & an intricate network of underground piping, multiple vaults & valve structures.
+By the end of 2013, momentous progress had been made in the multifaceted process of building the 25-million-gallon underground reservoir, access roads & an intricate network of underground piping, multiple vaults & valve structures.

 The Kelly Butte Reservoir will not only serve east Portland, but will also be a stopover for water supplied to the Washington Park reservoir and southwest Portland area water storage tanks.

 CLICK HERE to keep up to date with the progress of the Kelly Butte Reservoir.